gbdev/pandocs/src/Rendering.md

    3. Incur this many dots of penalty, or zero if negative (from waiting for the BG fetch to finish).
 3. Incur a flat, 6-dot penalty (from fetching the OBJ's tile).

-**Exception**: an OBJ with an OAM X position of 0 (thus, completely off the left side of the screen) always incurs a 11-cycle penalty, regardless of `SCX`.
+**Exception**: an OBJ with an OAM X position of 0 (thus, completely off the left side of the screen) always incurs a 11-dot cycle penalty, regardless of `SCX`.

-[^first12]: The 12 extra cycles come from two tile fetches at the beginning of Mode 3.
+[^first12]: The 12 extra dot cycles come from two tile fetches at the beginning of Mode 3.
 One is the first tile in the scanline (the one that gets shifted by `SCX` % 8 pixels), the other is simply discarded.

 [^crt]: The Game Boy can afford to "take pauses", because it writes to a LCD it fully controls; by contrast, home consoles like the NES or SNES are on a schedule imposed by the screen they are hooked up to.
 Taking pauses arguably simplified the PPU's design while allowing greater flexibility to game developers.